d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-11-13-moving-docker-volumes.md

 For essential data (that should be contained in a backup) I always use **directly mounted directories** in the same directory as the docker-compose.yml file is located in.
 That makes creating & restoring your backup a lot easier because you have everything in one place.

+**The read-write layer of the container** is the directory where all changes to the container made at runtime are stored by default.

 ## Steps to move the volume